Pringlez/ACCServerManager/README.md

  * React Tools (Node, NPM, Browser Extensions)
  * Docker

-Use whatever development tools you feel comfortable to use, for example I normally use VS Code & Intellij for most of my work.
+I'd generally recommend VS Code for frontend & Intellij for backend development.

 ### API Spec
 The [API specification](api/yaml/acc-manager.yaml) is used at compile time to generate a number of interfaces & java classes used within the application.